trumanng10/MasteringAPI_dotnet/DDD_Project3_Containerisation.md

 ---

-Now your .NET 8 project is containerized and running on the cloud.
-Let me know if you need further assistance! 🚀
+Now your .NET 8 project is containerized and running on the cloud.Test it using POSTMAN!